edgio-docs/edgio-docs/src/guides/v7/performance/troubleshooting.md

     ![Sample deployments](/images/v7/basics/deployments.png?width=600)

--   Verify that the desired set of rules are being applied to the request by checking the **Matched Rules** column within {{ PRODUCT }} Developer Tools.
+-   <a id="request-rules" />Verify that the desired set of rules are being applied to the request by checking the **Matched Rules** column within {{ PRODUCT }} Developer Tools.
 Rules use zero-based numbering.
     -   **{{ PORTAL }}:** Click on the `Show Rule Numbers` link on the **Rules** page to display rule numbers next to each rule.

         ![Rules page showing rule numbers](/images/v7/performance/rules-rule-numbers.png?width=600)